Cross-Gender Communication in Cyberspace

 Computer mediated communication (CMC) is rapidly turning the world into

 Marshall McLuhan's "global village."
-It is an almost miraculous medium
+It is an almost miraculous

 where people can communicate individually with each other, mediated by